vmware-tanzu/build-image-action/README.md

 ## License

-TODO The scripts and documentation in this project are released under the [Apache 2](LICENSE).
+The scripts and documentation in this project are released under the [Apache 2](LICENSE).